NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 ## Horovod

+If you are using TensorFlow, you can use docker/singularity image directly as Horovod is pre-installed.

+If you are using PyTorch, you need to install horovod manually.
 To install Horovod on NSCC, just run the following script in the container.
 I used Singularity as it is more sutiable for multinode training.

 ```shell
 #!/bin/bash